machine-learning-apps/Issue-Label-Bot/README.md

 **Install this app [from the GitHub marketplace](https://github.com/marketplace/issue-label-bot)**

-A GitHub App powered by machine learning, written in python.
+A GitHub App powered by machine learning, written in Python.
 A discussion of the motivation for building this app is described in this [blog post][blog].

 When an issue is opened, the bot predicts if the label should be a: `feature request`, `bug` or `question` and applies a label automatically if appropriate.
 Here is a screenshot of the bot in action: